dnknth/ldap-ui/README.md

 ### Keyboard navigation

-The editor and modal dialogs focus the first input when opening, so you can the ⇥ key to navigate the form.
+The editor and modal dialogs focus the first input when opening, so you can use the ⇥ key to navigate the form.
 Save or dismiss with the ↩ key.

 The following [access keys](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/accesskey#try_it) are defined: